jgmenu/jgmenu/docs/manual/jgmenu-config.1.md

     If enabled, the menu is launched at the pointer position,
     ignoring `menu_margin_?` and `menu_?align` values.

+terminal_exec = __string__ (default x-terminal-emulator)
+terminal_args = __string__ (default -e)

+    The values of these two variables are used to build a string to
+    launch programs requiring a terminal to run.
+    With the default values, the string would become:

+    x-terminal-emulator -e 'some_command with arguments'

+    terminal_args must finish with '-e' or equivalent (where '-e'
+    refers to the meaning of '-e' in 'xterm -e'.

 menu_margin_x = __integer__ (default 2)
 menu_margin_y = __integer__ (default 32)
 menu_width = __integer__ (default 200)